 There are two main varieties of jackfruits.
-On one hand, there are those where the fruits have small, fibrous, soft, mushy, but very sweet carpels with a texture somewhat akin to a raw oysters; on the other hand, there is a variety that has flesh that is crisp and almost crunchy though not quite as sweet.
-The latter type of jackfruit is the one we tend to find commercially, and is known to be more palatable to western tastes.
+On one hand, there are those where the fruits have small, fibrous, soft, mushy, but very sweet carpels with a texture somewhat akin to a raw oyster; on the other hand, there is a variety that has flesh that is crisp and almost crunchy though not quite as sweet.
+The latter type of jackfruit is the one we tend to find commercially and is known to be more palatable to western tastes.

 It can be eaten ripe, and is soft, fruity and delicious; or unripe, where the texture of the flesh is reminiscent of that of potatoes.
-Jackfruits are used equally in sweet and savoury dishes, from jackfruit curries to stir fries, from chips to ice-creams.
-The seeds of the fruit, once dried and grounded and also be used to make baking flour.
+Jackfruits are used equally in sweet and savoury dishes, from jackfruit curries to stir-fries, from chips to ice-creams.
+The seeds of the fruit once dried and grounded and also be used to make baking flour.

 Jackfruit is a fruit that offers numerous health benefits, not only is it a good source of Vitamin C, the seeds are rich in protein, potassium, Calcium and Iron.
 Its isoflavones, antioxidants, and phytonutrients also mean that jackfruit has cancer-fighting properties.
 A fibrous fruit, it is also known to help cure ulcers and indigestion.